 Riverside Sharing Fund/Densford Fund News

-Click here to view a PDF of Grants awarded so far in 2014
+Click here to view a PDF of grants awarded in 2014

 Riverside Sharing Fund

 10% of all pledges by Riverside members go into the Sharing Fund.
 The 12-member committee then awards grants of up to $5,000 to organizations outside of Riverside to fund local, national and international projects.

 NurSYP Kenya Life Skills Training Program for Juveniles-Nurture Smart Youth Program-Kenya

 $3,000 - This organization focuses on promoting and designing programs and policies which will empower young people to participate in the economic development of the country.
 Our grant will help fund training sessions & resources for counselors who are meeting with youth in prison, taking them through a life skills program which encourages behavioral change.
 It will also help to provide training for out of school youth and encourage school dropouts to return to school as a deterrent to the potential of criminal activity.

 $5,000 - By providing access to the practice of yoga to survivors of domestic violent and sexual assault, Exhale to Inhale offers a valuable resource to a distressed community of women who are statistically likely to be poor and underprivileged.
 Exhale offers six yoga classes in Harlem, Brooklyn and Westchester.
 Teachers plan yoga sequences that harness the philosophy and physicality of yoga, helping their students rediscover their strength and reconnect with their bodies.
 Our grant will help provide Trauma Sensitive yoga teacher training for 200-hour certified yoga teachers by staff of the Trauma Center at the Justice Resource Center in Brookline, MA.

 Created from a bequest in the 1970's, this fund supports projects relating to Native American Youth.
 Grants of up to $10,000 are awarded by the committee.